manojkumar202/Poisson-blending/README.md

 ### After selecting a patch from the source image it is pasted over the target image at desired location.
 Here, the boat is pasted over the dark sky in target image.
 ![second.png](second.png)

+## [Image reconstruction using gradients] folder contains code for construction of the any given image using only the gradients of the image.